oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 # Lab 5: Migrate to OKV in 5 Easy Steps

 ## Introduction
-To migrate from a local TDE wallet to using Oracle Key Vault (the centralized key manager), both the Key Vault server and the database host environments need to be set up to communicate with each other.
+To migrate from a local TDE wallet to using Oracle Key Vault as the centralized key manager for your Oracle databases, both the Key Vault server and the database host environments need to be configured so that the keys can be migrated and Oracle Key Vault can become the key manager.

-To use OKV as the centralized key manager for TDE KEYS for Oracle DB... (not communicate)

 Estimated Lab Time: 15 minutes

 ### Objectives
-In this lab, you will prepare the Oracle Key Vault server for the incoming database and install the client endpoint software on the database host to establish a means of communication between the server (Oracle Key Vault) and the client (the database host).
+In this lab, you will learn how to onboard the Oracle database to Oracle Key Vault, and migrate keys from the TDE wallet to the key manager.

-add more on the migration stuff, onboarding oracle db to okv server (objective should be one liner)

 ### Prerequisites
 This lab assumes you have completed lab 4.